riadgit/flight-tickets-app-flutter-bloc/README.md

-# Llight tickets app Flutter
+# Flight tickets app with Flutter

 A Flight Tickets App with Flutter, BLoC Pattern, Firebase Database.